Today, it’s very difficult to run a successful SBOM (software bill of materials) program without the right SBOM tools.

 5. Supports Third-Party SBOM Import and Analysis

-Although generating SBOMs is a top tooling use case, it’s not the only important one.
-The ability to import and analyze third-party SBOMs is also critical.
+The ability to import and analyze third-party SBOMs is critical for nearly every common SBOM use case, including security and regulatory compliance.
 As a starting point, look for SBOM tools that can ingest popular machine-readable formats like CycloneDX.
 And, consider tools that surface third-party SBOM data in a way that allows you to leverage it.

 The goal is to be able to analyze an imported SBOM like you would your own code.
 For example: Let’s say there’s a new zero-day vulnerability impacting a certain open source library.
 You should be able to analyze the third-party SBOM to quickly determine whether the application relies on the open source component (and, if so, whether it uses a vulnerable version).